- Written by Dr.Mehmet Demircioglu

 A result can look exciting in the first photo and still be a poor surgical decision.
 A result can also look modest at first glance but be very intelligent because it protects the patient for the future.

 Before choosing a technique, the patient should understand the medical reasoning behind it.
-The conversation should move from donor examination to hairline design, recipient site creation, extraction control, graft handling, and long term donor protection.
+The conversation should move from donor examination to hairline design, recipient area creation, extraction control, graft handling, and long term donor protection.

 If a clinic recommends one method only because it is newer, faster, scarless, more premium, or better for everyone, that answer is not enough.
 A serious answer should connect the technique to your donor area, recipient area, hair characteristics, future risk, and the result you are trying to achieve.